Fixed points of Boolean networks with sparse connections: Discussion, open questions and future directions

 In this paper, we looked at the number and organization of fixed points in different sparsely-connected cellular automata, and how their properties are related to the dynamics.
 We have seen that at dynamical transitions the fixed points divide up into multiple clusters upon crossing the transition to the chaotic phase.
 The analysis shows a close connection between low moments and the dynamics; $\langle\Omega\rangle$ is related to the dynamics of the magnetization (see Eq. (\ref{eq:saddlepoint-1})) and $\langle\Omega^{2}\rangle$ is related to the dynamics of the distance between two copies.

 The examples we studied illustrate different universality classes of transitions.
 At each transition there is a certain change in the dynamics which leads to a certain type of singularity in $\langle\Omega\rangle$ or $\langle\Omega^{2}\rangle$ as a function of $C-C_{c}$.
 The power laws can be understood by considering how the form of the graph $q(\psi)$ or $\vec{q}(\vec{\phi})$ changes at the transition point (see Figs. \ref{fig:excitatory_model} and \ref{fig:double-excitatory}).
 For example, for the double excitatory model, Sec. \ref{subsec:The-Double-excitatory}, $\left\langle \Omega\right\rangle \sim\left(C-C_{c}\right)^{-\gamma}$ at $C\to C_{c}^{+}$ with $\gamma=1/2$.
-Similarly, the exponents $\gamma=1$ on both sides of the transition in the excitatory model, the inhibitory model, and the Kauffman model can be justified.
-(This can also be used to calculate the ratio between the coefficient on the two sides of the transition.)
+That the exponent $\gamma$ is equal to 1 on both sides of the transition in the excitatory model, the inhibitory model and the Kauffman model can be justified by a similar analysis.
+(This can also be used to calculate the ratio between the coefficients on the two sides of the transition.)
 These predictions apply to many systems and are independent of details such as the functions used, the vertex degrees, and whether there are loops or not.

-In the frozen phase, the structure of the graphs and in particular the short loops, allows to reproduce the moments from a different perspective, and give even more information.
+In the frozen phase, the structure of the graphs and in particular the short loops, allows us to reproduce the moments from a different perspective, and give even more information.
 In particular, they give the entire distribution $P(\Omega)$, (see Eq. (\ref{eq:probability distribution}) and Fig. \ref{fig:P_Omega_frozen}) and show that for the Kauffman model, the probability of having a fixed point $P(\Omega>0)\sim\sqrt{C_{c}-C}$.
 In the fluctuating phase, we can determine only moments of the number of fixed points, so we do not know how $P(\Omega>0)$ changes as $C\rightarrow C_{c}^{+}$.